patlawrence/synth/README.md

 Synth was built with ease of use in mind.
 Here you'll find a full list of all the quirks and features Synth has to offer.

 While Synth may look finished, *we still have plenty of ideas, plans, and upcoming features for Synth* so please stay tuned for those!
+Also, if you find any issues with the bot, be sure to make a ticket in the issues section for this repository.

 ## Purpose